It’s a small, small world

 Bitcoin promised to do to money what email did to communication.
 Is it any closer to achieving the dream?

-I still remember the strange thrill I felt when I first read about bitcoin .
+I still remember the strange thrill I felt when I first read about bitcoin back in 2011.
 (And before you ask, no, I’m not obscenely rich; 26-year-old me decided that US$19 was a bit much to pay for a made-up currency.)
 Never before had I thought deeply about money as a cultural construct: what it meant, how it operated, how it could be broken.
 More than anything, bitcoin showed in stark relief the fundamental artificiality of money – and suggested the possibility that a new, different way of exchanging value might exist.

 Growing pains